Geo-Hub/OctopusMonitoring/README.md

 * Validation issues, eg. possible to select later start time than end time.
 * Logical issues with existing form, eg.
   * if you select **all** for 'How much of the total catch was sold' the user is still presented on the next screen with the question 'What did/will you do with the rest?'
-  * Select 'Gleaning' for method, next screen asks: 'What fishing equipment did they use (gleaning)?' with answers 'Hook and line, Spear, Other' - are these answers relevant for gleaning?
+  * Select **Gleaning** for method, next screen asks: 'What fishing equipment did they use (gleaning)?' with answers 'Hook and line, Spear, Other' - are these answers relevant for gleaning?
 * Entry repetition, choices aren't cached and need to be re-entered/selected every time:
   * Name of village
   * Date collector name
   * Name, age, sex of main fisher
   * Fishing site and zonation name/type
   * Fishing method (Free-diving, Gleaning, Snorkelling)
-* Repetion of octopus weight
+* Repetion of octopus weight, requested on two screens
 * Local currency required for 'Price per kg paid', would be better to have dropdown of currencies and cache selection.
 Also are transactions always in kg?

 ## Aims